Why is my roof decking damaged

 3. 3

-For minor issues, you may be able to DIY some repairs.
-For more extensive damage, it's best to hire a professional roofing contractor.
+For minor, localized damage, you may be able to make repairs yourself.
+For more extensive or structural issues, it's best to hire a professional roofing contractor.

 Frequently Asked Questions

-How can I tell if my roof decking is damaged?
+How do I know if my roof decking is damaged?

 Can I repair damaged roof decking myself?